ysoh286/honours-project-2017/detailed-notes.md

 **Another possible reason why it may be hard to prevent re-rendering of plots:**
 - (Not sure if this can be considered an underlying problem?)
 In all cases of using plotly, ggvis, or even ggplot2, even though the plots generated are 'layers', it does not appear possible to isolate a single 'layer' and modify it without drawing the entire plot again.
 (Sometimes when we try to run a single 'layer', it draws an entirely different plot... which is not what we want, or complains an error.)
 You can add on layers, but you always have to refer back to the plot (either through %>%, or storing the plot as a variable).
+Regardless, Shiny will always(?) manage to rerender the entire plot.

 **A few minor mistakes + issues addressed (Week 5):**
 - event_data("plotly_selected") does indeed return a dataframe, NOT a LIST - output that was printed when trying on other plots was "list()".